-We have resumed celebrating public Masses, with a number of significant restrictions that remain in place, including a limit of 30 persons.
+We have resumed celebrating public Masses, with a number of significant restrictions that remain in place.
+As a result, it is necessary to sign up to attend Saturday or Sunday Mass.

 Remember, general dispensation from the Sunday obligation still remains and there is no pressure to attend.
 If you are elderly or in a vulnerable category as determined by the Government of Canada please do not sign up.
 We will still be live streaming Mass on Sundays at 12 noon.